 Researchers are seeking ways to treat spinal injuries with graphene-based implants while VR gaming could help stroke recovery.

 DCU's Faculty of Engineering and Computing is home to globally significant research, and uniquely industry-relevant programmes, in the key technologies which will shape our future.
 We have also recently launched a range of Springboard+ and Human Capital Initiative courses for people interested in upskilling in the area of engineering.

 With so much to discuss about the post-pandemic and post-Brexit world, you are bound to be on the receiving end of a lightbulb moment or two – as well as engaging in productive brainstorming and networking among your peers – at Engineers Ireland's online national conference on October 13, where key speakers include engineers Naomi Long (Alliance leader); Linda Doyle (Trinity provost-elect); Leo Clancy (Enterprise Ireland's incoming CEO); and economist David McWilliams.

 Humanitarian engineering projects often focus on bringing western technologies to non-industrialised societies; but environmental and cultural factors in these locations may be very different from conditions in the west, and the projects may not meet client needs if engineers do not fully understand the context in which they are operating.

-Our committees arrange and host technical presentations, discussions, debates and social events in our regions and represent the group at liaison committee.
-If you are interested in being a part of this, please contact our sector support team at firstname.lastname@example.org or log in to view the Inclusion and Diversity society committee contacts.
+Our committees arrange and host technical presentations, discussions, debate and social events in our regions and represent the group at liaison committee.
+If you are interested in being a part of this committee, please contact our Sector Support team at firstname.lastname@example.org.
+You must be logged into the website to display the current committee members below.